What is Liquidity Risk Management?

-“The primary role of liquidity-risk management is to (1) prospectively assess the need for funds to meet obligations and (2) ensure the availability of cash or collateral to fulfill those needs at the appropriate time by coordinating the various sources of funds available to the institution under normal and stressed conditions.” - The Federal Reserve
+According to the Federal Reserve, “The primary role of liquidity risk management is to (1) prospectively assess the need for funds to meet obligations and (2) ensure the availability of cash or collateral to fulfill those needs at the appropriate time by coordinating the various sources of funds available to the institution under normal and stressed conditions.”

 In a healthy, relatively stable market, liquidity is more easily monitored and maintained.
-But in a depressed or volatile market, healthy and sufficient liquidity becomes an absolute imperative for survival.
+But in a depressed or volatile market, healthy and sufficient liquidity becomes imperative for survival.

 The bedrock of risk management is having a clear understanding and ability to manage cash flow down to the dollar.